NEURAL MARIONETTE: A Transformer-based Multi-action Human Motion Synthesis System: Experiments

 \item \textbf{Diversity (Div).} We measure the \emph{variance} of the features $f$ (extracted via $\mathcal{N}$) of the generated actions across all action categories.
 We evenly split the generated actions into two subsets $\{f_i\}$ and $\{\tilde{f_i}\}$, and approximate the variance by $\frac{1}{K} \sum_{i=1}^K \big\Vert f_i - \tilde{f_i} \big\Vert_2$ as in~\cite{guo2020action2motion}.
 A \emph{higher} value means the test motions are more diverse.

 \item \textbf{Multimodality (Multi-mod).} Multimodality measures the diversity \emph{within each action category}.
 Specifically, we first compute \emph{variance} of the motion features (via $\mathcal{N}$) of the generated actions sharing the same action tag, then average the variances over different action categories.
-A \emph{higher} value suggests a larger inter-class diversity. \item \textbf{Joint Position Error (\boldsymbol{$\Delta_{JPE}$}).} We measure the joint position error by calculating the L2 distance between the real motion and the generated one in per-frame and per-joint levels.
-A \emph{lower} value means the generated motions are closer to the real ones. \end{itemize}
+A \emph{higher} value suggests a larger inter-class diversity. \item \textbf{Trajectory Error (\boldsymbol{$\Delta_{Traj}$}).} We measure the trajectory error by calculating the L2 distance between the input trajectory and the generated root position per frame of root translation.